 Ethical Angel is a technology company and what they do is to provide businesses with an employee engagement engine.
-It matches employees based on their personality skills and interests with projects which are populated by charities, the social enterprises around the world which are things that they need.
+It matches employees based on their personality skills and interests with projects populated by charities and social enterprises worldwide, which are things they need.

 We interviewed their CEO Alexander Fahie about work from home, Covid-19, B Corp, and more.

 We hope that this interview series will be helpful and insightful for other startups in London out there.
-Because we believe that the most important thing is to learn from each other and be helpful to others.
-Within this direction, you are welcomed to the seventh episode of our “How to Survive Covid-19 as a Startup?” interview series.
+Because we believe that the most important thing is to learn from each other and be helpful to others, within this direction, you are welcomed to the seventh episode of our “How to Survive Covid-19 as a Startup?” interview series.
 You can reach all of them from our Covid-19 Interviews YouTube playlist.
-Let’s begin fellas!
+So let’s begin, fellas!

 Watch the interview of Ethical Angel:

 Firstly, it is a horrible period for many people, and my heart goes out to them.
 In terms of what Ethical Angel has done, it is working out how we can continue operating as closely and collaboratively from home without micromanaging.
 We are trying to create a very flexible autonomous environment where we judge purely upon outputs.
 However, we are still trying to keep fabric to make sure that our culture continues in the digital environment.

 One of the things that we have always done is a “Fika.”
 My mum is Swedish, and in Swedish culture, it means “coffee and cake.”
 Every Friday, we get together, talk about the week and digest things that have happened.
 In this way, we mentally prepare ourselves for the weekend, but that is a bit harder when working from home.
 Also, we do quizzes on how well you know your colleagues, and then last week, we decide which was asking every personal team for anonymous feedback on each other.
 So you should share lovely stories about how people see each other in the workplace.